MinhTranQuang258/spring-core/README.md

   <summary>Example</summary>
   </br>

   Imagine a car.
-In a traditional approach, the Car class is responsible for creating an instance of the Engine class, leading to tight coupling between the `Car` and `Engine` class.
-But with IoC, the `Car` doesn't create the `Engine`, Car class receives the Engine instance from an external source (like a car factory).
+In a traditional approach, the Car class is responsible for creating an instance of the Engine class, it leads to tight coupling between the `Car` and `Engine` class.
+But with IoC, the `Car` doesn't create the `Engine`, Car instance receives the Engine instance from an external source (like a car factory).
 IoC reduces coupling and increases modularity.

 _Tranditional Approach_
   ```